Launch Report: Hyundai Bayon offers ample space in small package

 08 October 2021

-The Bayon is Hyundai’s smallest SUV to date, making it ideally suited for everyday urban driving.
+The Hyundai Bayon is the smallest SUV to date from this carmaker, making it ideally suited for everyday urban driving.
 However, this does not mean it is lacking in comfort.
 The sturdy interior has good visibility and space, particularly in the rear, where there is ample headroom, more so than in the Ford Puma or Renault Captur, for example.

 Continuing the comparison with the Kona’s more complex platform, the Bayon shares its technical base with the smaller i20 and is available with three different petrol engines.
 These range from 84 horsepower to 120 horsepower, some utilising 48-volt mild-hybrid technology.
 This simpler setup makes it a more affordable alternative.